 Gemma Ewins BA(Hons)QTS PGDip MBACP Accred

 All sorts of things may bring a person to counselling, from acute or chronic distress to a niggling feeling that all is not well.
 Making the decision to see a counsellor and then finding the right person can be daunting.
 Therefore I set out to make this first step as easy as possible.
-I am happy to answer initial questions by e-mail, phone or text before we meet in person, that first face to face appointment will be a therapeutic experience and an opportunity to consider how we may work together.
+I am happy to answer questions by e-mail, phone or text and this initial contact will be a therapeutic experience and an opportunity to consider how we may work together.

 I am a Person-Centred counsellor, with a Post Graduate Diploma from Brighton University.
 This and my other qualifications and experience are listed below.